 Calgary EMS were consolidated by the provincial government this year.
-I think we need to take a measure the effectiveness of this and approach our provincial partners with hard data should it turn out, as many fear, to be a bad idea that endangers peoples lives.
+I think we need to measure the effectiveness of this and approach our provincial partners with hard data should it turn out, as many fear, to be a bad idea that endangers peoples lives.
 If it turns out to have been a good idea, we will have hard data on that, too.
 Either way, Calgarians need to know.

-In addition to the urgent issues of mental health and addiction that I've placed in the Recovery section but that also belong here, I support Calgary returning to fluoridation of our water, with some caveats:
+In addition to the urgent issues of mental health and addiction that I've placed in the Recovery section but that also belong here, I support Calgary returning to fluoridation of our water, with 2 caveats:

 - I only support increasing fluoride levels to those that are proven safe.
 I do not support experiments with levels.

 - Less than 8% of household water is ingested or used to cook with - the rest goes to showers, toilets, laundry, lawn care, etc. Currently general fluoridation is the most effective option, but if a more efficient and targeted option became available, I would support that.

 Unlike a previous city council that stopped fluoridation without public consultation after the people of Calgary voted to have it in a plebiscite, I will listen to what Calgarians want on this matter.

 I support the Calgary Police Services.
 I also support the idea of not making the police do every single job - they should be well trained and able to focus on what they are trained for and good at.

 We need to fund crisis services that can deal with issues that the police are not trained to deal with.
 This is also likely to save money or gain more bang for the buck due to the efficiency of experts sticking to the jobs they are good at.